-There are daily struggles as you try to control the behaviors your child is exhibiting.
-Rewards, restrictions – nothing seems to work.
+There are daily struggles as you try to manage your child’s behavior.
+You’ve tried rewards and restrictions, but nothing seems to work.

 Play therapy may be your answer.